-She received her M.D. from Washington University in St. Louis in 1997.
+Dr. Monrad received her M.D. from Washington University in St. Louis.
 After an internal medicine residency at Barnes-Jewish Hospital in St. Louis, she completed a rheumatology fellowship at the University of Michigan and subsequently joined the faculty in 2003 as a clinical lecturer/research fellow in the Department of Internal Medicine.
-She received an additional appointment in the Department of Learning Health Sciences in 2016.
-She joined the medical school curriculum in 2007 as a preclinical course instructor, and was heavily involved in the development and implementation of the current UMMS educational program, including serving as director of the foundational basic and clinical science years (the Trunk).
-She currently chairs the Competency Committees that oversee the academic progression of medical students across all phases of the curriculum.
+She received an additional appointment in the Department of Learning Health Sciences in 2016, and was promoted to clinical professor of internal medicine in 2022.